Published on 25 October 2021

 Tolerance

-The initial dose of diazepam no longer has the same effects over time as the body gets used to the medication's regular presence.
+The initial dose of Diazepam no longer has the same effects over time as the body gets used to the medication's regular presence.
 This necessitates either increasing the dosage taken, the frequency of drug use, or both.

 Dependence

-Once diazepam has become accustomed to the body, it becomes necessary for normal body functions.
-Even when using diazepam as directed, dependence is still possible; however, dependence can be a sign that someone is becoming addicted.
+Once Diazepam has become accustomed to the body, it becomes necessary for normal body functions.
+Even when using Diazepam as directed, dependence is still possible; however, dependence can be a sign that someone is becoming addicted.

 Withdrawal

-When someone dependent on diazepam stops using medication or drastically reduces the dose, the person may feel uncomfortable and go through potentially fatal withdrawal symptoms.
+When someone dependent on Diazepam stops using medication or drastically reduces the dose, the person may feel uncomfortable and go through potentially fatal withdrawal symptoms.

-Side effects Of Valium Overdose
+Side effects Of Diazepam Overdose

 • Bluish lips